 fully qualified domain name (or vice versa).
 For example, if

 'pluto' in the

 user table, but your DNS tells MySQL that

 row does not work.
 Try adding a row to the

 user table that contains the IP address of

 Host column value.

-(Alternatively, you could add an entry to the
+(Alternatively, you could add a row to the

 user table with a